Keristero/onb-modlister/readme.md

 1. add hover style
 1. display chip damage, codes and elements
 1. display mod details on right click, including link to discord thread
+1. scrape using .json definitions from the OBN docs, this will allow scraping of navi names and more ;)
 1. scrape skins from the skins channel